CaliforniaDev/splitshifts-next-repo/UI_COMPONENTS.md

 </Button>
 ```

-## ButtonLink Component
+## LinkButton Component

-The `ButtonLink` component is similar to the `Button` component but is used for navigation.
+The `LinkButton` component is similar to the `Button` component but is used for navigation.
 It renders a styled `<a>` tag using Next.js's `Link` component, offering the same styling and flexibility as the `Button`.

 ### Props